tramyardg/magento2ShopifyCSV/README.md

 # magento2ShopifyCSV
 ## Usage
+1. create the following folders: `import/TODO` and `results`
+2. add exported magento csv at `import/TODO/{example.csv}`
-1. open terminal
+3. open terminal
-2. go to src path of either products or customers
+4. go to src path of either products or customers
-3. run by `node index.js`
+5. run by `node index.js`
+6. the result will be at `results` folder
 ```
 magento2ShopifyCSV\src\products> node index.js
 ```